 Basic course covering topics of: collection, organization and summarization of data; basic probability; probability distributions; sampling distributions; confidence intervals; and tests of hypothesis.
-(Same as MATH 125.)
-Prerequisite: MATH 105 or equivalent.
+(Same as MATH 125)

 SOC 201 Introduction to Sociology

 A survey of the basic concepts, theories, methods, and research associated with the sociological analysis of society.
 Emphasis will be placed on the study of primary forms of human association and interaction, as well as social structures and processes that affect the individual.